opentoken-io/opentoken/doc/config.md

 When giving fully qualified links, the `baseUrl` is prepended to links.
 Make sure this does not end in a `/`, otherwise you'll generate links that may not work.

-### `server.exceptionIdLength`
+### `server.bodyBytesMaximum`

-When an exception generates a 500 error, the exception is assigned a randomly generated ID for the purposes of logging.
-The ID's length is controlled by this setting.
+When reading requests, only this many bytes will be read in the body.
+This limits the maximum amount of data that can be tokenized.

 ### `server.port`